RM312/WeatherDataAnalysis/README.md

 ## Overview

-This project is a **Weather Data Analysis** application that retrieves and displays current weather information for a specified city using the OpenWeatherMap API.
-The application provides temperature, weather description, humidity, wind speed, and a corresponding weather image.
-The workflow is divided into two main components:
+This project is a **Weather Data Analysis** application that retrieves and displays real-time weather information for a specified city using the **OpenWeatherMap API**.
+It provides details such as temperature, weather description, humidity, wind speed, and a corresponding weather image.
+The workflow consists of two main components:

-1. **Weather Data Retrieval**: The application uses the OpenWeatherMap API to fetch weather data based on user input.
-The data is processed to extract relevant information, which is then displayed in a user-friendly format.
+1. **Weather Data Retrieval**: The application fetches weather data based on user input, processes it, and displays relevant information in a user-friendly format.

-2. **Image Representation of Weather**: Based on the weather description, an appropriate weather image is displayed, enhancing the user experience by providing a visual context for the current conditions.
+2. **Image Representation of Weather**: An image representing the current weather conditions is displayed based on the weather description, providing a visual context for users.

 You can access the live version of the project here: [Weather Data Analysis](https://weatherdataanalysis-4dwpe9un8sn5tzaeemjykc.streamlit.app/)